 Aerodynamics plays a large part in the advantages of carbon tubeless rims for road, but given that low rim weight is a greater advantage for cross, the huge additional cost for carbon tubeless rims outweighs any small aerodynamic performance improvement at cross racing speeds.

-We believe that for cross, it's better to spend money on tubular wheels, than carbon tubeless.
+We believe that for cross racing, it's better to spend money on tubular wheels, than carbon tubeless.

-The LOWMASS Aluminium Tubular wheelset was developed to make tubular a more accessible option.
-Its weight and tyre performance per £ make it a significant upgrade compared to carbon tubeless.
+The LOWMASS Aluminium Tubular wheelset and LOWMASS Lightweight Aluminium Tubular Wheelset were developed to make tubular a more accessible option.
+Their weight and tyre performance per £ makes them a significant upgrade compared to tubeless.

 Many cyclo cross racers look to capitalise on the best choice of tyres, available grip and reliable low tyre pressures, by owning multiple sets of tubular wheels.
 Each having tyres glued to suit the conditions expected at the time/venue.
 In this case it is really important to have matching hubs and discs to make last minute tyre/wheel changes quick and easy.

-If owning several pairs of tubular wheels is not an option, for close to the price of a carbon tubeless wheelset, you could use our LOWMASS Aluminuim Tubeless wheelset (the same rim weight as ENVE 3.4 disc tubeless rims) with Baby Limus Open Tubulars and Dugast latex inner tubes for 2/3rds of the season, then switch to our LOWMASS Aluminium Tubular wheelset with mud tubulars and enjoy the benefits of tubular when it really is an advantage...
+If owning several pairs of tubular wheels is not an option, for close to the price of a carbon tubeless wheelset, you could use our LOWMASS Lightweight Aluminuim Tubeless wheelset (the same rim weight as ENVE 3.4 disc tubeless rims) with Baby Limus Open Tubulars and Dugast latex inner tubes for 2/3rds of the season, then switch to one of our LOWMASS Aluminium Tubular wheelsets with mud tubulars and enjoy the benefits of tubular when it really is an advantage...

 Tubular sounds like too much hassle for me!